interledger/interledger-rs/examples/README.md

 $ (some command) | ../../scripts/run-md.sh
 ```

-The script basically downloads compiled binaries and uses it.
-You could also make the script use the source code.
-Try specifying `SOURCE_MODE=1` as follows.
+By default, the script will download compiled binaries to use with the examples.
+If you want it to build the project from the source code instead, you can set `SOURCE_MODE=1` as follows:

 ```bash #
 SOURCE_MODE=1 ../../scripts/run-md.sh README.md